vipul-modi/service-fabric-windows-patch-installer/README.md

 # Service Fabric Windows Patch Installer Application
 Service Fabric Windows Patch Installer is a sample application for installing custom patches or software on [Microsoft Azure Service Fabric](https://azure.microsoft.com/services/service-fabric/) clusters.

-> Use [Service Fabric Patch Orchestration Service (POA)](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-patch-orchestration-application) as a supported mechanism for patching machies in a Service Fabric cluster.
+> Use [Service Fabric Patch Orchestration Service (POA)](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-patch-orchestration-application) as a supported mechanism for patching machines in a Service Fabric cluster.

 This application should be used for:
 - Installing a patch not available through Service Fabric Patch Orchestration Service